ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.fritzdect/README.md

 ## Common Issues / Frequently Asked Questions

+  1. Fritzbox returned '00000000' no login possible.

+        The fritzbox allows only a limited number of logins in a timeframe.
+So very fast polling (update) attempts may lead to blocking of logins.

-  1. no login to the FritzBox
+  2. no login to the FritzBox

       Log messages if the form of: